JessicaQND/CITS5503-serverless-slack-world-clock/README.md

 This is the code for the CITS5503 - Cloud computing project for a serverless Slack app that tells the user if it is an appropriate time to call a certain location depending on the input address.
 The app is built with IBM Bluemix OpenWhisk, API Connect, Slack Events API and Google API.

-The following will not describe in detail how to create or set up the application as a developer as that is explained in: https://github.com/IBM-Bluemix/openwhisk-slackapp
+The following sample will not describe in detail how to create or set up the application as a developer as that is explained in: https://github.com/IBM-Bluemix/openwhisk-slackapp.
+The added world clock functionality was built on top of the serverless chat bot produced by the tutorial.
+Actions such as setting up Cloudant DB, deploying OpenWhisk actions and the actual creation of the app are all explained in the adorementioned link.

 ## Overview